Submitted Nov 2022 ; Updated Dec 2025

 Seeking joy & peace wherever life takes you

-Hence, I would strongly advise my dear juniors that while it is important to set high standards and work very hard for your current goals, it is also crucial that you learn to be comfortable with where life takes you.
-The waves of life can push you to places you've yet to discover, interests you've yet to explore, and moments of serendipity that you'd find so magical.
+Therefore, I would strongly advise my dear juniors that while it is important to set high standards and work very hard for your current goals, it is also crucial that you learn to be comfortable with wherever life takes you.
+The waves of life can present you with places you've not discovered, interests you've yet to explore, and many moments of serendipity that you'll find so magical.
 Therefore, it would only be wise to stay open-minded, keep a positive frame of mind, and continue learning about yourself and the world.
-Lastly, I would also like to share my current mantra: Give your very best in all that you do and seek joy and peace in every situation (suíyù érān 随遇而安).
+Lastly, I would like to share my current mantra: Give your very best in all that you do and seek joy and peace in every situation (suíyù ér'ān 随遇而安).
 All the best, juniors!